tanmayjoshi28/Vision-OTT-Frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3

-## First Step
+## Pre-install
-Download node.js and install angular
+node.js and angular

 ## Development server
 Navigate to project directory from your shell